MathieuKolodziejski/tryhackme-ctfs/thm-ctf-hammer.md

 ```

 Notes:
--tester@hammer.thm seems to be a valid email
+- tester@hammer.thm seems to be a valid email
--hammerthm is a user in the target machine
+- hammerthm is a user in the target machine

 With the newly found email tester@hammer.thm, I then tried to brute-force the OTP in the http://10.10.249.72:1337/reset_password.php page with Burp Suite but there was a rate limit in place.